KartikVerma0/Chalkpad-Bunk-Tracker/README.md

 8. The extension is now successfully installed and visible in the Chrome toolbar.

 ## Installation (Extension Store)
 1. **Download**: Visit the Edge/Firefox Web Store and download the Chalkpad Bunk Tracker extension.
+[Firefox add-on store](https://addons.mozilla.org/en-US/firefox/addon/chalkpad-bunk-counter/)
 2. **Install**: Follow the on-screen instructions to install the extension in your browser.
 3. **Setup**: Once installed, the extension will automatically integrate with your Chalkpad account.